apache/doris/docs/en/docs/lakehouse/multi-catalog/hive.md

 ## Access HMS with broker

-Add following setting when creating an HMS catalog, file splitting and scanning for Hive external table will be completed by broker named `test_broekr`
+Add following setting when creating an HMS catalog, file splitting and scanning for Hive external table will be completed by broker named `test_broker`

 ```sql
 "broker.name" = "test_broker"